OpenMDAO/dymos/mkdocs/docs/examples/commercial_aircraft/commercial_aircraft.md

 }}

 In this case the system has only two integrated states:
 _range_ and _mass\_fuel_.
 There are six parameters.
-Two of them, _alt_ and _climb\_rate_, will be varied dynamically in the phase, and the other four, _mach_, _S_, _mass\_empty_, and _mass\_payload_, will be set to fixed values as non-optimized design parameters.
+Two of them (_alt_ and _climb\_rate_) will be varied dynamically in the phase The other four (_mach_, _S_, _mass\_empty_, and _mass\_payload_), will be set to fixed values as non-optimized parameters.
 More details on the various models involved can be found in the examples code.

 ## Building and running the problem

 In the following code we define and solve the optimal control problem.
 Note that we demonstrate the use of externally-connected design parameters in this case.
-The four design parameters have `input_value = True`, and are connected to a source provided by the _assumptions_ IndepVarComp.
+The four parameters are connected to a source provided by the _assumptions_ IndepVarComp.

 {{ embed_test('dymos.examples.aircraft_steady_flight.doc.test_doc_aircraft_steady_flight.TestSteadyAircraftFlightForDocs.test_steady_aircraft_for_docs') }}